Sports News Roundup: Soccer-Portugal can count on Ronaldo in Qatar, Silva says; Rugby-World Cup-winning Demant calls for more support for Black Ferns and more | Sports-Games

 Motor racing-Russell the star as Mercedes win Sao Paulo sprint

-Tennis-Australia knock out Britain to set up BJK Cup final clash with Switzerland
+Tennis-Australia knocks out Britain to set up BJK Cup final clash with Switzerland

 Australia edged hosts Britain 2-1 in the semi-finals of the Billie Jean King Cup Finals on Saturday to move into the final where they will look to win their first title since 1974 when they take on Switzerland.
 Storm Sanders was Australia's hero after she won the first singles rubber before returning for the deciding doubles match alongside 38-year-old Samantha Stosur.